August 3, 2022

 This - obviously - makes the mobile app market even more competitive, especially if you don’t already have a steady base of followers for your personal or general brand.
 According to Reed Steiner from Fyresite, only 0.5% of mobile apps make it through the first 12 months after their launch.

-Here’s a TL;DR for you (with clickable links):
+Here’s a table of contents for you (with clickable links):

 You need a plan - here’s how to do it: